Social Security Disability for Mental Illness in Detroit

-To qualify for Social Security disability benefits, you must prove that your mental illness does these three things:
+To qualify for Social Security disability benefits for mental illness or any impairment, you must prove these three things:

-- Makes it impossible for you to do the work you used to do
+- Your mental health conditions make it impossible for you to do the work you used to do.

-- Makes it impossible for you to adjust to different work
+- Your mental health also makes it impossible to adjust to different work.

-The key to winning your benefits is providing medical evidence.
+The key to winning benefits is providing medical evidence.
 This evidence comes in two major forms: